Overview of Small Grants Program

 - “Cost Sharing” refers to contributions from the organization or other entities other than U.S. Embassy Singapore.
 It also includes in-kind contributions such as volunteers’ time and donated venues.

-** Note: Please note that award funds cannot be used for alcoholic beverages.
+Note: Award funds cannot be used for alcoholic beverages.
 Please also note that programs supported by U.S. Embassy Singapore grants cannot be profit-earning programs.
 Income earned or derived from ticket sales or other sources related to the program must contribute to program costs not covered by U.S. Embassy Singapore grants.

-In addition to the Proposal Narrative, Budget Narrative, and mandatory forms, applicants are encouraged to submit:
+In addition to the Mandatory Forms, Proposal Narrative, and Budget Narrative, applicants are encouraged to submit:

 All proposals must be submitted to SingaporePASCultural@state.gov with “PAS Grant Application” and the applicant organization’s name in the subject line.